Advising, Career Services & Support

 The Professional Academic Advising Community (PAAC) is comprised of more than 125 student-facing professionals across campus, who strive to support all Cornell students in a variety of ways throughout their time at Cornell.

-While offices on campus remain closed to in-person visitors, we continue to provide the highest level of support and assistance to our students through various technologies.
+We continue to provide the highest level of support and assistance to our students.
 Students should reach out to their respective advising and support offices to learn more about resources and opportunities to connect.

 College of Agriculture and Life Sciences (CALS)